zeroruka/video-wallpaper-scripts/README.md

 ### Without Wallpaper Engine (Manual wallpaper adding)

 The script can also be used without wallpaper engine.
-However, you will only be able to use the optimizing and deleting functions of the script.
-(Maybe i'll improve it in the future)
+However, you will only be able to use the optimizing, custom adding and deleting functions of the script.

-To add a wallpaper manually:
+To add a wallpaper without having wallpaper engine:

+###### Automatic adding

+1. Download a video you want to use as your wallpaper
+2. Use the following command: `wallhelper -a <path_to_mp4/gif>`
+3. Alternatively, you can also use `wallhelper -a` and the script will read the path from the clipboard

+###### Manual adding

 1. Download a video you want to use as your wallpaper
 2. Move the video to `~/.config/video-wallpapers/wallpapers/`